stroggprog/randpass/README.md

   - Passwords are of an arbitrarily specified length
   - All output is to STDERR except the generated password

+Requirements: PHP >5.4

+_built and tested with php 8.2_

 ## How it works
 The passwords are generated from a string of UTF-8 characters, known as the origin string.
 The string is used to generate a grid of randomly positioned characters.
 Each character appears exactly n<sup>n</sup> times, where `n` is the number of characters in the initial string.